19hours/sg-statutes/Acts/Payment and Settlement Systems (Finality and Netting) Act.md

 (iii) the operator or settlement institution of the designated system is in the course of being wound up or otherwise dissolved, whether in Singapore or elsewhere;

-(iv) the operator or settlement institution of the designated system has entered into a compromise or scheme of arrangement with its creditors, whether in Singapore or elsewhere;
+(iv) the operator or settlement institution of the designated system has entered into a compromise or scheme of arrangement with its creditors, whether in Singapore or elsewhere; or

+[Act 4 of 2018 wef 06/06/2018]

-(v) a receiver, receiver and manager, judicial manager or an equivalent officer has been appointed, whether in Singapore or elsewhere, in relation to or in respect of any property of the operator or settlement institution of the designated system; or
+(v) a receiver, receiver and manager, judicial manager or an equivalent officer has been appointed, whether in Singapore or elsewhere, in relation to or in respect of any property of the operator or settlement institution of the designated system;

-(vi) any of the terms and conditions referred to in section 3(1) has been contravened; or
+[Act 4 of 2018 wef 06/06/2018]

+(vi) [Deleted by Act 4 of 2018 wef 06/06/2018]

+(aa) the Authority is no longer satisfied that a disruption in the operations of the system may have any effect mentioned in section 3(1)(a), (b) or (c); or

+[Act 4 of 2018 wef 06/06/2018]

 (b) the Authority considers that it is in the public interest to revoke the designation.